A little Butt Sex 101.

 1. Use lubricant.
 A lot of lubricant.

-The anus doesn’t produce as much natural lubrication as the vagina, so it’s important to supplement with a lubricant to ease friction and help prevent tearing.
+The anus doesn’t produce natural lubrication like the vagina does, so it’s important to supplement with a lubricant to ease friction and help prevent tearing.
 Silicone lubricants are a popular choice because they last longer than water-based, but both types are compatible with condoms (unlike oil-based lubes).
 Any tearing of the rectal wall can increase the risk of STI-transmission for the receptive partner.
 Need help choosing the right lubricant?
 We got your a̶n̶u̶s̶ back.

 2. Start out with a sex toy.